jlvvlj/souji/README.md

 # souji
-A small library for tweets preprocessing
+A small library for Natural Language Processing on Tweets.
+Work in progress.